Place of Pillars | Ruth Barker

 Ruth Barker’s Place of Pillars (2016) was conceived as a lament on the crofters’ uprising and commissioned as part of a wider collaboration between ATLAS Arts and the Staffin Community Trust to create a memorial to the uprising through local stories and shared memories.

-With sparks of humour, familiar landmarks, and an idiosyncratic eye for detail, Barker’s writing has a firm rooting in the day to day of contemporary Scotland.
+With sparks of humour, familiar landmarks, and an idiosyncratic eye for detail, Ruth’s writing has a firm rooting in the day to day of contemporary Scotland.